 Then in March 2017, UN Emergency Relief Coordinator, Stephen O’Brian, stated that the combined emergencies in South Sudan, Yemen, Somalia and Nigeria represented the ‘largest humanitarian crisis since the creation of the UN’, with some 20 million people being ‘at risk of starvation’.2

-The chart below shows the estimated number of people dying in individual famines since 1860 and provides some context for this statement.
-It is based on the table found at the end of our recently updated entry on Famines.
+The chart here shows the estimated number of people dying in individual famines since 1860 and provides some context for this statement, based on our dataset of famines.
 The color of the line shows the continent in which the famine occurred.
-We can see that, were a mortality of the order of 20 million deaths to materialize, it would, as a combined figure, indeed rank as one of the most catastrophic famines in history, second only to the 'Great Leap Forward famine' in China in 1959-61.
+We can see that, were a mortality of the order of 20 million deaths to materialize, it would, as a combined figure, indeed rank as one of the most catastrophic famines in history, second only to the ‘Great Leap Forward famine’ in China in 1959-61.

 The humanitarian crisis is, nonetheless, very real.
 But how should we understand the gravity of the present situation in the context of the past?

 A closer look

 In order to approach this question, and to get a better understanding of the crisis in South Sudan, it is helpful to look more closely at how different degrees of food insecurity, including famine, are categorized today.